Please read the pre-script, it's there for a reason.

 "There's no point.
 You won't get there before the ambulances anyway, and there might be secondary devices.
 Fairly common tactic."
 He pinned her with a piercing look.
 "Any reason you might be targeted for a kidnapping?"

 Ziva nodded.
-"My father, he's …" she trailed off, getting ahold of herself again, unwilling to tell a complete stranger, and a foreign soldier to boot that her father was the head of Mossad, the Israeli intelligence service.
+"My father, he's …" she trailed off, unwilling to tell a complete stranger, and a foreign soldier to boot that her father was the head of Mossad, the Israeli intelligence service.
 Allied nation or not, that was just common sense.

 The man seemed to sense that.
 "Can't talk about it?"